Special Constable Service and Revenue Protection Department Policies

 • What is the Use of Discretion Policy?

-The Use of Discretion policy is intended to outline guiding principles when using discretion and detail reporting responsibilities for when discretion is used.
+The Use of Discretion Policy is intended to outline guiding principles when using discretion and detail reporting responsibilities for when discretion is used.

 Discretion is used by Special Constables, Fare Inspectors, and Protective Services Guards during fare non-compliance, safety and security concerns.
 When using discretion, employees are directed to consider factors, including, but not limited to: